Granite Island Causeway Project

 - Installation of new fox gate to protect local fauna.

-The new Granite Island Causeway at Victor Harbor will now potentially open in January 2022 (was late December 2021).
+The new Granite Island Causeway at Victor Harbor opened to pedestrians on Wednesday, 22 December 2021

 Follow the construction progress of the new Causeway with our regular progress map updates.

 Old Causeway Timbers

 Following the decommissioning of the old Causeway, all timbers removed from the structure will be stored off site and will be inspected to determine the presence of any pests (termite/borer) and contamination (tar coatings, other) to decide whether the timber is suitable for re-use.

 Timber will be sorted and where reusable will be prioritised for re-use as follows: